-Payday Lending Status in Georgia: Prohibited
+Payday lending status in Georgia: Prohibited

 Payday lending has been illegal in Georgia since 2004.
 Their government limited lending rates to 10%, which effectively eliminated storefront payday lenders in the state.
-Breaking the usury laws is a felony in Georgia and punishable by jail time.
+Breaking the usury laws is a felony in Georgia and is punishable by jail time.

 - Maximum loan amount: $3,000